iltommi/qdb-documentation/source/concepts/data_transfer.rst

      * All requests, unless otherwise noted, are durable (see :ref:`fault-tolerance`)
      * Once the server replies, it means the request has been fully carried on
      * Synchronous requests emanating from the same client are executed in order.
 However multiple requests coming from multiple clients are executed in an arbitrary order (see :ref:`conflicts-resolution`)

-A notable exception to the ACID guarantees is streaming.

-.. # DEAD LINK: (see :doc:`streaming`).

 .. _conflicts-resolution: